-I. This Convention applies to every sea-going mechanically propelled vessel, whether publicly or privately owned, which is engaged in the transport of cargo or passengers for the purpose of trade and is registered in a territory for which this Convention is in force.
+1. This Convention applies to every sea-going ship, whether publicly or privately owned, which is engaged in the transport of cargo or passengers for the purpose of trade or is employed for any other commercial purpose, which is registered in a territory for which this Convention is in force, and of which the keel is laid, or which is at a similar stage of construction, on or after the date of coming into force of the Convention for that territory.

-2. National laws or regulations shall determine when vessels are to be regarded as sea-going vessels for the purpose of this Convention.
+2. National laws or regulations shall determine when ships are to be regarded as sea-going ships for the purpose of this Convention.